status-im/specs/docs/stable/1-client.md

 #### Why do you not use Discovery v5 for node discovery?

-At the time we implemented dynamic node discovery, Discovery v5 wasn't completed yet.
+At the time of implementing dynamic node discovery, Discovery v5 wasn't completed yet.
 Additionally, running a DHT on a mobile leads to slow node discovery, bad battery and poor bandwidth usage.
 Instead, each client can choose to turn on Discovery v5 for a short period of time until their peer list is populated.